willlugo/willlugo/README.md

 - 👋 Hi, I’m @willlugo
 - 👀 I’m interested in aeronautical and mechanical engineering
-- 🌱 I’m currently learning python and FORTRAN
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: wjl17@ic.ac.uk

 <!---
 willlugo/willlugo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.